JackSzwergold/Writing/memories/The Last Passover I Had With My Family.md

 But then my brother got on the phone with my nephew and it turned out he forgot today was the Seder at all.
 He was still at home in Prospect Heights after spending some of the day at his grandmother’s home completely oblivious to the family he had just blown off.

-We all found out about this after my brother hung up the phone and told us all adding a “This is no big deal!!!” to the end of the explanation to premptively shut us all up.
+We all found out about this after my brother hung up the phone and told us all adding a “This is no big deal!!!” to the end of the explanation to preemptively shut us all up.
 There were 8 to 9 people sitting there, doing nothing, waiting for the Seder to start but it was supposedly “No big deal!!!” that his son had forgotten about it.

 Then, in the middle of the awkward silence something odd happened.
 My sister, who never really spoke up about anything, suddenly spoke up and said something to the effect of “If this was his grandmother’s Seder and any of us were late, we would be getting grief!”